timj-wood/timj-wood.github.io/_posts/2026-09-20-hawkes-processes.md

 This kernel is "heavy-tailed", so its influence fades at such a slow rate that events from long ago can still trigger new ones, whereas an exponential kernel's influence is effectively gone after a few multiples of $$1/\beta$$.

-**A kernel can also be matched to a specific process.** Nothing forces $$\phi$$ to be a simple formula.
-It can be a flexible step function estimated from the data, or a shape chosen from prior knowledge.
+**A kernel can also be matched to a specific process.** $$\phi$$ is not necessarily a simple formula - it can be a flexible step function estimated from the data, or a shape chosen from prior knowledge.
 The second option is particularly important in epidemiology.

 The time between one person becoming infected and them infecting someone else is called the *generation interval*, and for many diseases its distribution has been measured and is well described by a gamma or lognormal curve.
 Using this curve as the kernel integrates the disease's biology directly into model - improving its efficacy.